Thorntonchen/AI-Driven-LTE-5G-Scheduler-Simulation-using-Reinforcement-Learning/README.md

 ![Performance Plot](results/packet_driven_performace.png)
 *(This plot shows the agent's TDD choice (green) adapting to the total system load (blue/red areas).)*

-## Performance Benchmark: AI vs. Traditional Schedulers
+## Performance Benchmark: AI vs. Traditional Schedulers (good radio coverage)

 To validate the performance of the trained AI agent, a rigorous head-to-head comparison was conducted against a standard, industry-recognized baseline: a **Max-CQI (Greedy) Scheduler**.
 Both systems were subjected to the exact same live network traffic data to ensure a fair comparison.